-A repair to an article under EMAR 21A.611 has to be seen in the context of an EMTSO authorisation, i.e., when an article as such is specifically approved under EMAR 21 Section A Subpart O, with dedicated rules that give specific rights and obligations to the designer of the article, irrespective of any product type design or change to the type design.
-For a repair to such an article, irrespective of installation on any aircraft, EMAR 21 Section A Subpart O, and EMAR 21A.611 in particular, should be followed.
+- a) Under EMAR 21.A.611 in the context of an EMTSO authorisation, i.e., when an article as such is specifically approved under EMAR 21 Section A Subpart O, with dedicated rules that give specific rights and obligations to the designer of the article, irrespective of any product type design or change to the type design.
+For a repair to such an article, irrespective of installation on any aircraft, EMAR 21 Section A Subpart O, and EMAR 21.A.611 in particular, should be followed; or - b) When an EMAR 145 / EMAR M organisation is designing a new repair (based on data not published in the MTC holder or Original Equipment Manufacturer documentation) on an article installed on an aircraft, such a repair can be considered as a repair to the product in which the article is installed, not to the article taken in isolation.

-When an EMAR 145 / EMAR M organisation is designing a new repair (based on data not published in the MTC holder or Original Equipment Manufacturer documentation) on an article installed on an aircraft, such a repair can be considered as a repair to the product in which the article is installed, not to the article taken in isolation.
 Therefore EMAR 21 Section A Subpart M can be used for the approval of this repair that will be identified as "repair to product x affecting article y", but not "repair to article y".